Greek union warns of austerity "death spiral"

 Tsikrikas' comments reflect growing union disillusionment with the ruling PASOK party, which built up Greece's bloated and inefficient public sector under the leadership of Papandreou's charismatic father Andreas Papandreou in the 1980s.

-Greek public sector workers, paid on average 1,300 euros a month, will see their salaries cut by more than 40 percent once a unified wage scale is imposed under the new measures.
+Greek public sector workers, paid on average 1,300 euros a month (1,133 pounds), will see their salaries cut by more than 40 percent once a unified wage scale is imposed under the new measures.

 On top of slashing pensions and state wages by about 20 percent in 2010, the government broke a 100-year-old taboo last month by allowing public sector layoffs in a country where the constitution guarantees state workers jobs for life.

-"The crisis is not the public sector's fault," Tsikrikas said, rejecting the frequently heard criticism that public offices are filled with idle civil servants put there in return for political favors.
+"The crisis is not the public sector's fault," Tsikrikas said, rejecting the frequently heard criticism that public offices are filled with idle civil servants put there in return for political favours.

 Instead, he attacked a political class which has grown fat on the fruits of corruption and abuse of office.